 Why Bikes Future Was Started?

-I wanted to take the passion and expertise from most motorcycle forums and bring them to bikesfuture.
-I don’t skimp on anything, what I enjoy most is writing articles that are informative and useful.
-Giving the reader a far greater understanding of the subject.
+I wanted to take the passion and expertise from most motorcycle forums and bring them to Bikes Future.
+What I enjoy most is writing informative and helpful articles.
+Giving the reader a far greater understanding of the subject at hand.

 Who's Behind Bikes Future?

 That’s why I started Bikes Future as a way to combine the two.
-So far running this website has been a lot of fun so feel free to shoot me a message if you feel.
+So far, running this website has been a lot of fun, so feel free to shoot me a message if you want to say hello.

 Bikes Future's editorial guidelines

-I take great satisfaction in doing deep research on everything I write about.
-Getting down to the bedrock of a subject is very satisfying, especially when it’s something you’re already deeply passionate about.
+I take great satisfaction in researching everything I write about.
+Getting down to the bedrock of a subject is very satisfying, especially when it’s something you’re already passionate such as motorcycles.